 Texdoc is part of the TeX Live distribution.
 (A

-texdoc command is available in MikTeX, but it is actually a shortcut for
+texdoc command is available in MiKTeX, but it is merely a shortcut for

 mthelp, developed independently.)

-The texdoc mailing list is available for bug reports (including finding the wrong file for a particular keyword), feature requests, patches, etc. You don't need to subscribe to the list in order to post a message and receive the replies.
+The texdoc mailing list is available for any discussion, including bug reports (such as finding the wrong file for a given keyword), feature requests, patches, etc. You don't need to subscribe to the list in order to post a message or receive replies.
+The list archives are public.

-Texdoc's development is hosted on GitHub.
-Here are download and installation instructions for Unix and Windows.
+Texdoc's development is hosted on puszcza.
+Here are download and installation instructions.

 Aspinall, and Simon Wilkinson.

 Texdoc is free software.
-It is distributed under the terms of the GNU GPL as of version 0.42.
+It is distributed under the terms of the GNU GPL, version 3 or later, as of version 0.42.
 Earlier versions were in the public domain.